 - Video: Why is Exercise Important for Lower Back Pain?

 Usually taught as part of a group class, mat exercises primarily focus on strengthening the muscles of the trunk and hip and increasing the flexibility of both the spine and hips.
 While the scope of the mat program is limited compared to the machines, there are many mat exercises that illustrate the Pilates principles.
-See figure 4a, figure 4b, and figure 4c for photos of some simple mat exercises.

 Lately, Pilates has merged with other movement techniques, such as yoga, or use of an exercise ball.
 This promotes creative integration of the Pilates principles into a greater range of exercises in the mat class setting.